vrandall66/front-end-submissions-public/1810/mod-2/whateverly/national-parks.md

 * [ ] Novice - There is little or no evidence of testing in the application.

 * [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
-The applicaiton contains numberous holes in testing and/or many features are untested.
+The application contains numerous holes in testing and/or many features are untested.

 * [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.

-* [ ] Exceptional - Project has a running test suite that exercises the application used Enzyme.
+* [X] Exceptional - Project has a running test suite that exercises the application used Enzyme.
 The test suite covers almost all aspects of the application.

 Comments:

+* Testing looks good with most things covered and high-quality tests.
+* Great job consistently testing for default state, and updates to state.
+App testing coverage looks good!
+* Make sure to test for conditional logic in methods (and all possible outcomes based on logic) like in testing for method `saveNewParksArray` in `Button`
+* Additional assertions could be added to make sure that mock functions are being called a set number of times when a method is invoked.

 ------------------------------------------------------------------